-Please plan to attend our Annual Shareholders Meeting on Thursday, May 21, 2015, at 1:00 pm at our headquarters in Moorefield, West Virginia.
-This meeting is our opportunity to thank you personally for your partnership with us, and give you the opportunity to take a closer look at our "Strength.
-Vision.
-Prosperity."
-It is also your opportunity to give us feedback and share your own ideas.
+Please try to join us on Thursday, May 19, 2016 at 1:00 p.m. for our Annual Shareholders Meeting at our headquarters in Moorefield, West Virginia.
+This is our opportunity to thank you for partnering with us by investing in Summit Financial Group, and our chance to answer your questions.
 We hope to see you there.